luismda/in-orbit/README.md

 # in.orbit

-> A web app for managing weekly personal goals developed using React.js and Node.js. 🔥
+A web app for managing weekly personal goals developed using React.js, TailwindCSS, Node.js, Fastify, PostgreSQL and Drizzle ORM. 🔥

+> ✅ All features have E2E tests.

 The Figma layout can be accessed [here](https://www.figma.com/community/file/1415093862269754302/nlw-pocket-js-in-orbit).